Degree Programs

 All courses are at the Bachelor degree level.
 Courses are numbered 100 thru 499.
 Course descriptions are provided separately.

-Bachelor in Theology Program – Course Sequence
+Bachelor of Christian Education Program – Course Titles

 -